 Another benefit of renters insurance is that many providers offer umbrella options, meaning for a fee, you can expand coverage to cover more items or hazards, such as flooding.

-If you’re a first-time renter or have been renting for some time, be sure to inquire about renters insurance the next time you head to your nearest Bank Midwest location or request a quote online.
+If you’re a first-time renter or have been renting for some time, be sure to inquire about renters insurance the next time you head to your nearest Bank Midwest location.